 A Local Development Document (LDD) of the LDF that has been adopted is the Statement of Community Involvement (SCI), which was adopted in April 2007.
+It is anticipated that an update of this document will be completed by the end of the next monitoring period.
 The Core Strategy is now the main focus and will be the first document to be prepared with policy content.